automutate/automutate-tests/README.md

 ```

 Then, create a directory named `cases` with at least one sub-directory ("case").
-Each case should contain files named `expected` and `original` with your extension.
+Each case should contain files named `expected.txt` and `original.txt` with your extension.

-When tests are run, the `original` file will be copied to an `actual` file and mutated.
+When tests are run, the `original.txt` file will be copied to an `actual.txt` file and mutated.
-It should then contain the same contents as the `expected` file.
+It should then contain the same contents as the `expected.txt` file.